Secure Jobs, Better Pay: changes to Australian workplace laws

 The Fair Work Commission can make a workplace determination, which prescribes terms and conditions for those employees to whom it applies.
 In addition, if there is a serious and sustained contravention of a bargaining order that has significantly undermined bargaining, the Fair Work Commission can make a serious breach declaration.
 If matters are not then settled after 21 days, the Fair Work Commission can make a workplace determination.

 Employees are able to initiate industrial action when bargaining for a proposed enterprise agreement.
-There are strict rules which govern industrial action under the Fair Work Act 2009, including the rights, responsibilities and obligations of employers, employees and their organisations.
-For more information, please see the Fair Work Ombudsman Fact Sheet - Industrial Action.
+There are strict rules which govern industrial action under the FW Act, including the rights, responsibilities and obligations of employers, employees and their organisations.
+For more information, please see our Industrial Action fact sheet.

 A bargaining representative or a trade union can apply to the Fair Work Commission to get a low-paid bargaining authorisation.
 The Fair Work Commission can institute a low-paid authorisation where it believes it is in the public interest to do so.